Loan Repayment Resources

 You may qualify for forgiveness of any remaining balance on your eligible federal student loans thanks to the Public Service Loan Forgiveness Program (PSLF).
 This program was created by Congress to encourage individuals to enter and continue to work full-time in public service jobs.
 Under PSLF, borrowers may qualify for forgiveness of the remaining balance due on their eligible federal student loans after they have made 120 payments on loans under certain repayment plans while employed full-time by certain public service employers.

-The Adler School’s office of financial aid is available for one-on-one appointments on-campus, or over the phone.
-Please email email@example.com or call 312.622.4150 (press 5) to schedule an appointment.
+The Adler University’s office of financial aid is available for one-on-one appointments on-campus, or over the phone.
+Please email firstname.lastname@example.org or call 312.622.4150 (press 5) to schedule an appointment.
 Additionally, free webinars on financial aid programs are offered multiple times a year.

 1. Email email@example.com to RSVP.